-Diabetics often must monitor the foods that they eat as well as their overall health, including dental care, more than others because of the risk of issues that could arise with blood sugar levels and infections.
+Diabetics often must monitor the foods that they eat as well as their overall health, including dental health, more than others because of the risk of issues that could arise with blood sugar levels and infections.
 Dental care is an important factor in the health of a diabetic.

 The excess sugar in the body can sometimes cause more cavities to form and weaken the teeth.
 Sometimes, not taking care of your teeth can lead to heart conditions or a heart attack, especially in people who have diabetes and other heart problems that are already present.